 Acceptance of transient student into a nursing program is limited by the number of faculty members and clinical facilities available.
 Meeting minimal standards does not guarantee acceptance.
+Student selection for transient status is based on the grade point

 Student selection for transient status is based on the grade point average in nursing program required courses.